Lattawat/Cacao-Mechanics-Team-Document/docs/source/mechanical_system/mech_docs/Cacao_base.rst

 ****************
 - Change a spring for more reliable use.

     Right now this spring able to increase traction and support ramp and step crossing, but it's too soft for maintain stability of a robot because there errors between calculation parameters and ideal parameters.
-To find the most suitable spring, we can fix by find upper and lower bound of a spring and make an experiment about this.
+To find the most suitable spring, we can fix by find upper and lower bound of a spring and form an spring testing experiment.

 - Next Design

-    This Cacao's base design didn't cover about how to make a robot easy to relocate and this design can reduce some structures that are overspec.
+    This Cacao's base design didn't cover about how to make a robot easy to relocate and some structures can be reduced.

 - Tolerance

-    Misalignment always occur in assembling phrase.
+    Misalignment always occur in assembling phrase, Cacao also.
 Acrylic positioner from high precision CNC laser cutter is the easiest way but not the best because it produce wastes.
 Moreover, metal fabrication tolerance must be concern.